A large-scale nanocrystal database with aligned synthesis and properties enabling generative inverse design

 Table S1 details the specific reasons for score deductions of NanoExtractor.
 The model trained with two epochs loses points only due to missing product properties and routes, while the model trained for one epoch loses points due to misalignment between the product properties and the synthesis route.
-This type of missing error is acceptable in database construction, whereas misalignment errors represent mismatches between synthesis routes and product properties, resulting in reduced database credibility.
-A t-test is used to evaluate the association between the model\textquotesingle s output confidence and its performance scores.
+Omission errors are acceptable in database construction, whereas misalignment errors represent mismatches between synthesis routes and product properties, resulting in reduced database credibility.
+A t-test is used to evaluate the association between the model's output confidence and its performance scores.
 As shown in Figure S6, there is a statistically significant difference (p \textless{} 0.05) between the scores of the high-confidence and low-confidence groups.

 To further benchmark NanoExtractor against the state-of-the-art LLMs, we evaluate five representative models on the same test set, including both chemistry-specialized LLMs (ChemDFM\textsuperscript{39}, ChemLLM\textsuperscript{40}, SciLitLLM\textsuperscript{41}) and advanced general-purpose LLMs (GPT-5.2, Grok-4).
 As shown in Figure 3d, NanoExtractor significantly outperforms all compared models.
 The chemistry-specialized models struggle to handle the complex extraction tasks.
-ChemDFM achieves a weighted average score of only 3\%, while ChemLLM and SciLitLLM fail to yield valid scores (0\%).
-General-purpose models perform better but remain insufficient for precise database construction, with GPT-5.2 and Grok-4 scoring 38\% and 33\%, respectively.
+The weighted average scores for ChemDFM, ChemLLM, and SciLitLLM are 3\%, 1\%, and 9\%, respectively.
+General-purpose models perform better but remain insufficient for precise database construction, with GPT-5.2 and Grok-4 scoring 57\% and 56\%, respectively.
 An example of an output from chemistry-specialized LLMs and general-purpose LLMs on the test set is provided in Supplementary Note 2.

+\textbf{Figure 3 \textbar{} Performance evaluation of NanoExtractor.} (a) NanoExtractor output for the test set sample (Test set\_1) and (b) the reference output. (c) Weighted average test set scores evaluated by human experts across varying training epochs. (d) Comparison of weighted average scores on the test set for NanoExtractor against chemistry-specialized (ChemDFM, ChemLLM, SciLitLLM) and general-purpose (GPT-5.2, Grok-4) LLMs.

-\subsection{Statistical overview of the NSP database}
+\textbf{Statistical overview of the NSP database}

 Using NanoExtractor, approximately 130,000 literature sources are extracted, and samples containing "NOT MENTION" or those with low confidence are filtered out.
 As shown in Figure S7, the NSP database contains approximately 160,000 structured synthesis routes (corresponding to about 47,000 articles).
 We further evaluate a subset of samples from the database that are excluded from both the training and test sets, which receive high scores of 100\% (see Supplementary Note 3).
 As shown in Figure 4a, the NSP database covers a wide variety of synthetic methods for nanocrystals, including hydrothermal synthesis, hot-injection synthesis, and heat-up synthesis, among others.
 Furthermore, the database records various product properties, with a primary focus on size and optical properties (Figure 4b).
 Figure 4c shows partial statistics on the product names and the number of corresponding synthesis routes (excluding composite and core-shell structures).
 Taking CsPbBr\textsubscript{3} nanocrystals as an example, we analyze the probability of specific reactant combinations.
 As indicated in Figure 4d, the combination of PbBr\textsubscript{2}, oleylamine, and Cs\textsubscript{2}CO\textsubscript{3} occurs with a frequency of 95\%, while toluene, hexane, ethyl acetate, and N,N-dimethylformamide serve as the most common solvents and antisolvents.